wbhart/mpir/build.vc10/readme.txt

   http://www.tortall.net/projects/yasm/

-This assembler should be placed in the bin directory used by VC++, which, for Visual Stduio 2010, is typically:
+This assembler (you need vsyasm.exe, NOT yasm.exe) should be placed in the bin directory used by VC++, which, for Visual Stduio 2010, is
+typically:

  C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin